Common potty training issues

 Think about the root causes of the regression, which can include life stress either related or unrelated to the toilet.
 Any disruptions in routine or particularly emotional events can have an adverse impact on your child's new-found independence.

 As with the initial stage of potty training, you'll need to remain positive and supportive, reminding your child to use the bathroom and building their confidence up again - this regression is likely to be as distressing to them as it is to you.
-You might need to go over the potty training basics again and remind your child that they can't rely on nappies any more.
+You might need to go over the again and remind your child that they can't rely on nappies any more.

 There may also be a medical reason for this happening, including bladder infections or diabetes.
 Ask your GP for advice if the problem persists, or if your little one is showing other signs of illness.